S02E05 – The Road Less Stupid

 So argues, Keith J. Cunningham who labels himself as having been one of those "stupid" people.

-David explain's Keith's thinking from his book The Road To Less Stupid, in which the author sets out to show us that we don’t need to do clever things to succeed in business: we just need to do less dumb things.
+David explain’s Keith’s thinking from his book The Road Less Stupid, in which the author sets out to show us that we don’t need to do clever things to succeed in business: we just need to do less dumb things.

 Keith argues the vast majority of our poor results are consequences of emotional, overly optimistic, and insufficiently thought out decisions.